bardzima/EquationSolver/README.md

 Current version includes only the postfix notation (aka "Reverse Polish Notation" (RPN)) based solver, however other notations might be added later.

-The parser recognizes basic arithmetic operators (+, -, /, *, ^), trigonometric functions (currently sin, cos, tan, but more will be added soon), and methods like max and min.
-The parser also recognizes common constants (e.g. 'pi' or 'e') and accepts custom variable symbols, with 'x' being the default.
+The parser recognizes basic arithmetic operators (+, -, /, *, ^), trigonometric functions (sin, cos, tan, and more to be added soon), and methods like max and min.
+The parser also recognizes common constants (e.g. 'pi' or 'e') and accepts custom variable symbols, with 'x' being the default symbol.

 The library is written in Kotlin, and uses Kotlin coroutines for parser optimization (which reduces the running time by 40-60% on average).
-Use *parseSuspend()* method if called from a coroutine scope.
+Use *parseSuspend()* method if calling from a coroutine scope.

 # Usage
-Use *Parser class to parse the expression string.
-Use *Solver class to solve the parsed equation.
+Use the *Parser class to parse the expression string.
+Use the *Solver class to solve the parsed equation.

 # Examples
 #### Example 1